relaypro-open/imetrics/README.md

 consider tracking `miles_driven` instead of `velocity`.
 You may find that your metrics are more flexible down the road.

+### Actor-based Gauges ###

+`imetrics` provides a module to help manage the collection of a gauge metric that occurs across a set of Erlang processes.
+Please see the `imetrics_actors` module for documentation and an example.

 ### Stats ###

 Stats is a map tracking stats about a collection of values without